Index of Posts about the Benign Breast Tumor

 Breast abscesses are small pockets of infection, and are quite common for women whilst breast feeding.

 - Complex or complicated cysts or cystic masses

 - Breast sebaceous cyst

 - Galactoceles of the breast

 - Clustered microcysts of the breast

 - Pilar breast cyst

 - Zuska’s disease- a form of breast mastitis

 Calcifications and other cellular breast changes

-Calcifications are frequently visible on breast mammograms, which can raise concerns about potential breast cancers.
-While it is true that certain patterns of microcalcifications are caused by breast carcinoma, they are more likely to be caused by normal, benign, biological processes.
+Calcifications are frequently visible on breast mammograms, and can cause concern about potential breast cancers.
+Whilst it is true that breast cancer can cause certain patterns of microcalcifications, they are more likely to be caused by normal, benign, biological processes.